The best knitting and fiber arts stores in Philly

 The Resource Exchange is run by a team that’s passionate about sustainability and artistic expression.
 The nonprofit shop, gallery, and workshop sells donated goods to promote creative reuse and recycling of materials (they saved over 48,000 pounds of reusable materials from landfills in 2019).
 You can find everything from art supplies and fabric to yarn, lumber, theater scenery, and more.
 Everything is sold at a reduced cost — items are as much as half off regular retail prices.
 Shop thousands of items in the store or through the website.
 You can also donate materials.

-Russell Palmer and Stephen Jancik opened Rittenhouse Needlepoint just off Rittenhouse Square in 2009.
+Russell Palmer and Stephen Jancik opened Rittenhouse Needlepoint just off Rittenhouse Square in 2008.
 Since then, they moved to their current location near Reading Terminal to get more space for their growing selection of threads and canvases.
-Rittenhouse Needlepoint is one of the largest needlepoint stores in the country, offering threads and supplies for all embroidery arts including needlepoint, crewelwork, cross-stitch, embroidery, and tatting.
+Rittenhouse Needlepoint offers threads and supplies for all embroidery arts including needlepoint, crewelwork, cross-stitch, embroidery, and tatting.
 You’ll find cotton embroidery floss, merino wool, synthetic sparkles, silk, and a variety of blends.
 They also keep a variety of needlepoint canvases in stock.
 The shop has several artists on staff who can hand-paint a canvas just for you.
 Once you’ve stitched your piece, you will want to show it off: Rittenhouse’s finishing team of sewers and artists can take your canvas and turn it into handbags, eyeglass cases, pillows, acrylic trays, ornaments, and more.

 Twist Knitting and Spinning

 Twist Knitting and Spinning is located in Bucks County, just across from Peddler’s Village in Lahaska.
-The shop offers a wide variety of natural and one-of-a-kind hand-dyed yarns and spinning fibers, along with knitting needles, crochet hooks, spinning wheels, and other essentials.
-Twist offers classes (which are temporarily virtual) in knitting, weaving, and spinning.
-And if you’d like to support a local crafter, you can browse the shop’s collection of beautiful scarves, cowls, wraps, dish towels, or blankets — all made by by local weavers.
+The shop offers a wide variety of natural and one-of-a-kind hand-dyed yarns and spinning fibers, along with knitting needles, crochet hooks, spinning wheels, weaving tools, and other essentials.
+Twist offers classes in knitting, weaving, and spinning.
+And if you’d like to support a local crafter, you can browse the shop’s collection of beautiful scarves, cowls, wraps, dish towels, or blankets — all made by local weavers.

 “At Yarnphoria, every effort is made to create an atmosphere where people’s sense of creativity is stimulated and supported,” says owner Dona Flam of her Washington Square store.
 “We are not a stuffy shop.”
 The comfortable vibe starts at the door where you’re likely to be greeted by Flam’s rescue dog, Mabel.
 Inside the shop, you’ll find a wide array of yarns.
 The lines that they go the deepest with (in some cases carrying almost every color available) are Urth, Malabrigo, and Misti Alpaca.
 They also carry independent dyers like Black Trillium Fibers, Three Irish Girls, and Zen Garden.
 If you’re interested in taking a class, private and semiprivate lessons are offered Tuesday through Saturday from 10 a.m. to noon and from 7 p.m. to 9 p.m.
 Flam stated, “I love talking yarn and projects with my customers and always look forward to seeing what they have created.”